Cloufield/CTGCatalog/README.md

 # CTGCatalog

-A collection of commonly used resources for complex trait genetics.
+Complex Trait Genetics Catalog : A collection of commonly used resources for analysis in complex trait genetics.

-1. Databases : a collection of commonly used databases
+- Reference_data :
+  - commonly used reference data.
+  - databases for Complex Trait Genetics.
+- Sumstats :
-2. Sumstats : a collection of publically available gwas summary statistics
+  - publically available gwas summary statistics.
+  - including sumstats from established databases, major biobanks, and disease consortiums.
+- Tools
-3. Tools : a collection of commonly used tools
+  - commonly used tools for Complex Trait Genetics.
+  - including tools for data processing, association tests, post-GWAS analysis and so on.